Dr.MycoTek

 Can I identify a mushroom by colour alone?

 No — colour should never be the sole basis for identification.
 Cap colour varies with age, moisture, sun exposure, and genetic variation within a species.
 A single species can show a range of colours, and many unrelated species share the same colour.
 Colour is most useful as a first filter to narrow down the list of candidates, which are then distinguished by structural features (gills, pores, stem, ring, volva), spore print colour, habitat, season, and geographic region.
-Dr. MycoTek uses colour as one input among many in its identification process.
+Dr. MycoTek uses colour as one input among many.

 What colour mushrooms are the most dangerous?